Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Experimental Results

 The classification step involves training an SVM, done by splitting the dataset into a training set (20\% of the datapoints) and a validation set (80\% of the datapoints).
 Since this introduces some randomness in the process, we run the training and validation 30 times and show the minimum, mean, and maximum values to verify the stability of the classification.
 The results are shown in Figure~\ref{fig:accuracy}.

 For the four anomalies considered, the probability of them being correctly detected is around $95\%$.
-The only exception is the FSS 2, which has an accuracy of $100\%$.
-Perfect accuracy in the classification implies that a separating plane exists between the histograms of the friction values of the FSS 2 with and without the anomaly.
+The only exception is the FSS 2, which has an accuracy of $100\%$, which implies that a separating plane exists between the histograms of the friction values of the FSS 2 with and without the anomaly.

 Another point of consideration is the probability that a datapoint is misclassified.
 These probabilities are generally low, with the highest number found in the probability that an anomaly in FSS 2 is detected for a datapoint with an anomaly in FSS 1, at $14\%$.
 This can be attributed to some confusion in the assignment process, which assigns a changepoint produced by one FSS to a different one.